Code-Institute-Submissions/zarchri-portfolio2/read.md

 * I used [this You Tube tutorial](https://www.youtube.com/watch?v=PBcqGxrr9g8) to learn how to create a modal for the quiz section

 Accept the video from YouTube.
-I have read about W3Schools and watched the lessons at the Code Institute.
+I have read about W3Schools and watched the lessons at the Code Institute and what I have learned me in the first course.

 ### Content

 All questions for my site were pulled from [Parade](https://parade.com/1041219/alexandra-hurtado/disney-trivia/)  .
+BUt only the wuestion and the correct answer, the other options I write myself.

 All other content for the site, such as introduction messages and instructions, was written by myself.